ascherer/snb-textractor/README.md

 ## Invocation

-Simply in the script in a directory containing one or more `.snb` files.
+Simply run in the script in a directory containing one or more `.snb` files.
 The resulting `.txt` files will be created next to their origin.

 ## Outlook